Is Voluntary Repossession Bad for Your Credit?

 Will Voluntary Repossession Hurt Your Credit Score?

-On one hand, voluntary surrender, is slightly preferable to involuntary repossession in that it demonstrates a willingness to work with your creditors.
+On one hand, voluntary surrender is slightly preferable to involuntary repossession in that it demonstrates a willingness to work with your creditors.
 It can also save you the worry of having your car unexpectedly repossessed in front of your friends or family, which is a major emotional benefit.
 But unfortunately, the difference to the negative impact on your credit score is minimal.

-The Rules for Auto Repossession
+Are There Rules for Auto Repossession?

-What is a Deficiency Judgment?
+What is a Deficiency Judgment for an Auto Repossession?